grntco/personal-site/public/pages/now.md

 title: Now
 ---

-**Last updated:** July 22, 2025
+**Last updated:** September 15, 2025

 ## Personal

--   Reading _Thinking, Fast and Slow_.
--   Listening to _Wool_ (_Silo_ series).
+-   Reading _Skunk Works: A Personal Memoir of My Years at Lockheed_.
--   Playing _Cyberpunk 2077_ and _Halo: Infinite_.
+-   Playing _Hogwarts Legacy_.
--   Watching _The Bear_ and _Jujutsu Kaisen_.
--   Learning Node.js.
+-   Building this [Blog API](https://www.theodinproject.com/lessons/node-path-nodejs-blog-api) project with Node.js.

 ## Work

 -   Working remotely in Greenville, SC as a web developer at Classical Conversations.
 -   Creating and maintaining 15+ websites using PHP, JavaScript, WordPress, SQL, and Git.
--   Developing a full-stack application for internal use to create and manage the company's redirect rules across multiple websites and servers.
-Stack includes PHP, JavaScript, WordPress (for a database, hooks, routing, and authentication), and a MySQL database.

 ---